-Recommendation: We, again, recommend the relief association provide this department with adequate supporting documentation, such as invoices, to evidence the validity of the expenditures or that the relief association be reimbursed \$3,255 for the undocumented expenditures.
-We also recommend that the relief association officials maintain supporting documentation for all future expenditures.
+Recommendation: We recommend that the relief association officials maintain supporting documentation for all future expenditures.
 For further guidance, please refer to the Auditor General's publication, MANAGEMENT GUIDELINES FOR VOLUNTEER FIREFIGHTERS' RELIEF ASSOCIATIONS.

-Management's Response: Relief association management agreed with the finding as presented at the audit exit conference and indicated they will take action to comply with the recommendation.
+Management's Response: Relief association management agreed with the finding as presented at the audit exit conference and have taken action to comply with the recommendation.

-MARCUS HOOK TRAINER VOLUNTEER FIREFIGHTERS' RELIEF ASSOCIATION FINDINGS AND RECOMMENDATIONS- (Continued)
+ROBERT FULTON VOLUNTEER FIREFIGHTERS' RELIEF ASSOCIATION FINDINGS AND RECOMMENDATIONS

-Finding No. 3 - Failure to Secure Ownership Interest in Jointly Purchased Equipment
+Finding No. 3 - Failure to Secure Ownership Interest in Jointly Purchased Vehicle

-Condition: During our prior audit, we verbally cited the relief association for \$25,752 expended on July 21, 2007, for the purpose of jointly purchasing bunker gear with the Marcus Hook Trainer Fire Department.
-However, the relief association failed to adequately secure its ownership interest in the jointly purchased equipment as a formal written agreement between the relief association and the affiliated fire company was not executed.
+Condition: On October 26, 2006, the relief association expended \$8,404 for the purpose of jointly purchasing equipment with the Robert Fulton Fire Company.
+However, the relief association did not adequately secure its ownership interest in this jointly purchased equipment.